Skip to content

 In third place that year was his Barcelona colleague Xavi, instrumental in their La Liga, Copa del Rey and Champions League success, who was named La Liga Midfielder of the Year.

 Remember Wesley Sneijder in 2010?
-Sensational for club and country, he won the treble with Inter and took the Netherlands to the World Cup final, but even that wasn’t enough for a top-three finish.
+Sensational for club and country, he won the Treble with Inter and took the Netherlands to the World Cup final, but even that wasn’t enough for a top-three finish.

 Xavi was third again in 2010, narrowly pipped to second by compatriot Andres Iniesta.
 Instrumental in Spain’s World Cup win, he was named Man of the Match twice in the tournament – including in the final where he scored the winning goal.